Man vs. Machine: Our typists take on Speech Recognition Software

 END OF TRANSCRIPT

-So, who won this battle?
+So, who won this speech recognition software comparison?
 Let us know your thoughts!